Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 9: The Internet.md

 | **IXPs (Internet Exchange Points)** | ISP interconnection hubs |

-Tier 1: Owns and operates the main intercontinental highways.
+Tier 1: Owns and operates the main intercontinental highways.<br>
-Tier 2: Connects cities and towns via regional roads, some of which use Tier 1 highways.
+Tier 2: Connects cities and towns via regional roads, some of which use Tier 1 highways.<br>
-Tier 3: Provides local streets to homes and small offices.
+Tier 3: Provides local streets to homes and small offices.<br>